How can you ensure your patients know where to turn in an emergency over the festive period?

 Doctors should not treat dental conditions

 The Dentists Act 1984 restricts the practice of dentistry to registered dental professionals and those in training.
 This means that, unless dually qualified and appropriately registered with the GDC, doctors should not treat dental conditions.
 However, they can still provide urgent and necessary medical treatment, even where the underlying cause might be a dental problem.
 In doing, so, they must be aware of the limits of their competence and consider the availability of other options for care.

 To prevent patients going to their GP with dental problems, a dental practice, particularly if it provides emergency dental services, may consider making contact with local GP surgeries so they know how and where to direct patients in need.
 It may even be possible to develop an urgent referral protocol which reflects latest NICE guidance on managing dental abscesses in primary care, particularly in relation to antibiotics.

-This guidance was correct at publication 22/12/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 22/12/2017.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.